“Money never made a man happy yet, nor will it. The more a man has, the more he wants. Instead of filling a vacuum, it makes one.” –Benjamin Franklin

 While the American Dream may contain a few great virtues, it doesn’t carry a secret to happiness.
 The firefighter or veterinarian that we dreamed of becoming when we grow up might hold more potential for fulfillment and joy than we think.
 Meaning, as it turns out, is what brings people the greatest amount of life fulfillment.

-Try This: Quick Activity: Building Your Dream
+Quick Activity: Building Your Dream

 Join us in this 4 minute activity as we figure out how to pursue your version of the “Dream.”